dataesr/bso-publications/doc/bso.md

 ### 3.1.1 General dynamics

 The steady increase in the open access rate observed each year since 2018 is an indicator of the impact of public policies in favour of open access.
 It is a proof of the evolution of researchers' publication practices, the strengthening of open access publication infrastructures and the strategies of scientific publishing actors.
 Open access to publications is an evolutionary process over time.
-A publication that is not available in open access at the time of its publication may become so in the following months and years, through various mechanisms: deposit by the author in an open archive after a period of embargo imposed by the publisher or the application by the publisher of a moving wall, i.e., a time limit at the end of which it itself makes the publication available in open access.
+A publication that is not available in open access at the time of its publication may become so in the following months and years, through various mechanisms: deposit by the author in an open archive after a period of embargo imposed by the publisher or the application by the publisher of a moving barrier, i.e., a time limit at the end of which it itself makes the publication available in open access.

 The figure 7 presents, for each observation date since 2018, the open access rate of French scientific publications published during the previous year.
 The observations made during the current year are updated every quarter.
-Thus, 52% of french scientific publications published in 2019 were in open access in 2020 (observation date).
-And 62% of french scientific publications published in 2020 were open in 2021.
+Thus, 52% of French scientific publications published in 2019 were in open access in 2020 (observation date).
+And 62% of French scientific publications published in 2020 were open in 2021.
 The access rate has thus increased by 10 points in just one year.

 ![Open access rate of scientific publications in France published during the previous year by observation date](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_1.png){ width=600 }

 The figure 8 presents, for each observation date, the open access rate of scientific publications in France by publication date.
 Each line represents the open access rates observed for an observation date, and the open access rates are expressed as a function of the publication year.
 For each year of publication, it is observed that the open access rate increases according to the date of observation.
-This is due to the process of releasing the most recent publications through the expiry of moving walls or deposits on open archives after an embargo period.
+This is due to the process of releasing the most recent publications through the expiry of moving barriers or deposits on open archives after an embargo period.
 As a result, the open access rate of publications released in 2017 has increased from 38% in 2018 to 51% in 2021.
 When the open access rate is higher in the latest year of publication than in previous years, this is an indication of a shortening of the timeframe for open access provision.

 ![Evolution of the open access rate of scientific publications in France by year of observation](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_2.png){ width=600 }